Through the Heliospheric Lens: Directional Deflection of High-Energy Cosmic-Ray Electrons and Positrons: Discussion

 \paragraph{What sets the negligible–bending threshold?} A useful way to summarize the impact is via the energy $E_{\rm crit}(\theta_{\rm inst})$ at which the mean heliospheric deflection falls below a chosen angular budget (e.g., the instrument PSF, $\theta_{\rm inst}$).
 To first order,

-so $E_{\rm crit}$ scales linearly with the effective spiral strength and the geometric exposure to sheet encounters.
-Parameters that \emph{raise} $E_{\rm crit}$ include larger $\langle |B_r(1\,\mathrm{AU})|\rangle$, slower equatorial wind (stronger azimuthal winding), Smith–Bieber–like enhancement of $B_\phi$, and HCS configurations that increase encounter probability (larger tilt/waviness).
+so $E_{\rm crit}$ scales linearly with the effective spiral strength and the geometric exposure to sheet encounters. {The quantity $L_{\rm eff}$ represents the effective magnetic-field path length contributing to the net angular deflection, defined as $L_{\rm eff} \equiv \int (B_{\perp}/B_{1{\rm AU}})\,ds$, where $B_{\perp}$ is the transverse field component along the trajectory.
+The characteristic energy $E_{\rm crit}$ marks the transition between the strong- and weak-deflection regimes and is approximately given by the condition $r_{\rm L}(E_{\rm crit}) \simeq L_{\rm eff}$.
+For a typical Parker-field normalization, $E_{\rm crit}\!\sim\!200$–300~GeV.} Parameters that \emph{raise} $E_{\rm crit}$ include larger $\langle |B_r(1\,\mathrm{AU})|\rangle$, slower equatorial wind (stronger azimuthal winding), Smith–Bieber–like enhancement of $B_\phi$, and HCS configurations that increase encounter probability (larger tilt/waviness).
 Conversely, configurations that redistribute open flux and weaken the equatorial spiral (e.g., DQCS cores or faster winds toward the poles) \emph{lower} $E_{\rm crit}$.
 In our scans, once $E\gtrsim$ a few~TeV, all models converge to sub–degree bending for standard normalizations; between $\sim$0.1 and 1~TeV, model choice can shift $\langle\Delta\theta\rangle$ by factors of a few.

 \paragraph{Implications for anisotropy searches and source matching.} For instruments with $\theta_{\rm inst}\!\sim\!0.2^\circ$–$0.5^\circ$, Parker–like conditions with $|B_r(1\,\mathrm{AU})|\!\gtrsim\!5$\,nT typically push $E_{\rm crit}$ to the \emph{few–TeV} range; seasons with weaker spiral or faster winds relax this toward the $\sim$TeV scale.
 Below a few hundred GeV, deflections of tens of degrees imply that recovered large–scale anisotropy may be rotated, diluted, or phase–shifted relative to the interstellar signal.
 Practically, we recommend (i) reporting anisotropy limits with a bracketed $\{E_{\rm crit}\}$ derived from a minimal model set (Parker vs.\ DQCS+spiral with realistic HCS geometry) and (ii) using direction–dependent weighting that down–weights sky zones near the HCS band and the local spiral tangent where lensing is largest.
 For \emph{source association} at sub–degree angular scales (e.g., nearby pulsars at TeV energies), the heliospheric contribution becomes subdominant once $E\!\gtrsim\!
 E_{\rm crit}(\theta_{\rm inst})$ for the field conditions bracketing the observation epoch; above that threshold, uncertainty in the Galactic leg dominates the astrometric error budget.